What does abbreviation CF mean?

 Can you have a baby if you have cystic fibrosis?

 Pregnancy is possible for women with cystic fibrosis but it can pose serious risks and challenges.
 If you have cystic fibrosis, it is best to visit with your health care provider to assess your personal risks before becoming pregnant.
-You may like this How do you convince your parents to get you a violent game?

 What are four symptoms of cystic fibrosis?